In This Section:

 - Interview: Students face a panel of experts from a variety of fields.
 Interviewers may ask questions related to the student's field, pose philosophical dilemmas, ask questions related to current events, etc. Students should be prepared for a broad-ranging interview, and should fully expect to be asked questions to which they do not know the answers.
 Information on the interview process is available from the Fellowship Coordinator.
 Mock interviews and preparation workshops are held during the fall.

-Read carefully the Rhodes foundation site for further information.
+Read carefully the Rhodes Trust site for further information.

 Beth Fiori, Fellowship Coordinator